Elijbet/Wonk_App/README.md

 - get books from NYT books on the best sellers, append last 3 years
 - have a default populated view
 - a description on the flipped back of the card
+- individual buttons on books to direct to book page and dropdown to add to bookshelves

 - flip card animation to turn independently for each